Kubalak/AVX-CPP/README.md

 ## Known issues

 - `Long256` and `ULong256` don't use SIMD for `*`, `*=`, `/`, `/=`, `%` and `%=` due to the lack of useful functions in AVX2.
+- In very specific scenario in edge cases with AVX512 enabled == operator fails for ^= checks.
+Debugging this indicates that compiler is using [`vpternlogq`](https://www.felixcloutier.com/x86/vpternlogd:vpternlogq) however by doing so is causing UB which is mitigated by using `vzeroupper` (which forces compiler to use `vpxor` as intended).
+Please use `__FIX_CMP` macro to enable this in AVX512 builds.
+Likelihood for this situation to happen in real life scenario has not been tested.